 Why Does A Debit Card Expire?

-The purpose of requiring debit card renewals every few years is to prevent phishing activities.
-It’s for the prevention of scams or fraudulent activities that debit cards expire and need to be renewed every few years.
+Debit card renewals every few years are required to prevent phishing activities.
+It’s to prevent scams or fraudulent activities that debit cards expire and need to be renewed every few years.

-According to Experian, debit card fraud is up 32% from 2019 to 2020.
-Expiring cards are a security measure to keep your money safe.
+According to Experian, debit card fraud is up 32% from 2019 to 2020 in the United States.
+Expiring cards are a security measure to help keep your money safe, help prevent your details from falling into the wrong hands, and even with things like identity theft.

-When it comes to your debit card, expiration dates are extremely important.
+When it comes to your debit card, expiration dates are crucial.
 They ensure that your card continues to work correctly.

-Banks update the safety features on their cards regularly, so they’ll often send you a new one to make sure it meets their latest standards.
+Banks update the safety features on their cards regularly, so they’ll often send you a new one to ensure it meets their latest standards.

 Also, if fraud is detected, your financial institutions will send you a new card and automatically expire the old one as a security feature.